jracelis-hub/my-learning-notes/linux/README.md

 _/ Root Directory_

 * Top-level directory for the entire filesystem
-* All of the other directories in FHS are in the root directory
+* All of the other directories in FHS(File Hierarchy Standard) are in the root directory
 	* Subdirectories branch out, and more under them
 * Root directory owned by root user
 * SysAdmins often work directly with the root direcroty to configure and maintain the system